Site icon Best Excel Tutorial

 Properties Window

 In the upper part of the window’s drop-down list.
 This list gives the opportunity to select an object (by clicking on the arrow), whose properties you want to view.
-Here are two cards of the properties by which you can view the object properties alphabetically or by category.
+You can view object properties in the VBA editor alphabetically or by category using the two tabs in the Properties window.

 The left column of each of the cards (as viewed from the user) is a set of parameters specifying the names of your element, while the right side is the size and characteristics of these parameters.